Production is underway of a new documentary film surveying the history of revival in Wales.

 Equipped with a drone as well as standard camera gear, Dan hopes to use a wide range of location footage: ‘We will be visiting Trefeca College, established by Howell Harris; Bala, where Thomas Charles ministered and had a famous meeting with Mari Jones; and places where revival broke out such as Beddgelert, Llangeitho, and Blaenannerch.’

 How will Covid-19 affect production?
 ‘Filming outside shouldn’t be a problem,’ says Dan, ‘but inside important buildings may be problematic.’

-Production continues with a DVD release expected in autumn of 2021.
+Production continues with a DVD release expected in 2023.